 Moreover, because our product candidates represent a departure from more commonly used methods for cancer treatment, potential patients and their doctors may be inclined to use conventional therapies, such as chemotherapy, monoclonal antibodies, hematopoietic cell transplantation as well as autologous CAR T cell therapies, rather than enroll patients in our clinical trial, including if our product candidates have or are perceived to have additional safety or efficacy risks or if using our product candidates may affect insurance coverage of conventional therapies.
-For instance, the development of autologous CAR T cell therapies continues to rapidly advance, and, most recently, Janssen Pharmaceutical Companies of Johnson & Johnson announced the FDA approval of an autologous CAR T cell therapy for the treatment of adults with R/R multiple myeloma and Gilead Sciences announced the FDA approval of an autologous CAR T cell therapy for the initial treatment of R/R LBCL.
-The compelling results and related approvals may impact our ability to enroll patients with R/R multiple myeloma or R/R LBCL in our clinical trials.
+For instance, the development of autologous CAR T cell therapies continues to rapidly advance, and, more recently, Janssen Pharmaceutical Companies of Johnson & Johnson announced the FDA approval of an autologous CAR T cell therapy for the treatment of adults with R/R multiple myeloma, Gilead Sciences announced the FDA approval of an autologous CAR T cell therapy for the initial treatment of R/R LBCL and Bristol Myers Squibb announced the FDA approval of an autologous CAR T cell therapy for R/R LBCL after one prior therapy.
+The compelling results and related approvals impacts our ability to enroll patients with R/R multiple myeloma or R/R LBCL in our clinical trials.
 Moreover, patients eligible for allogeneic CAR T cell therapies but ineligible for autologous CAR T cell therapies due to aggressive cancer and inability to wait for autologous CAR T cell therapies may be at greater risk for complications and death from therapy.